maniatic0/wasm-win-openmp-fix/README.md

 # WASM fix for Cross Compilation in Windows

 For why the fix works see ```Notes.txt```.
-Also, this issue was raised in the LLVM Project at https://github.com/llvm/llvm-project/issues/116552
+Also, this issue was raised in the LLVM Project at https://github.com/llvm/llvm-project/issues/116552 and fixed at https://github.com/llvm/llvm-project/pull/116874

 Steps: